 1/8

-Join us on Saturday, September 20th, as we celebrate The Pals Social Club's 100th anniversary with an elegant luncheon at The Westin SA North.
+Join us as we celebrate The Pals Social Club's 100th anniversary with an elegant luncheon.
 This event honors the Pals tradition of introducing African American debutantes and their role in cultural enrichment through mentorship and social development in San Antonio.